owlCoder/pipeline/README.md

-# PipeLine - The new way to meet standards od PWA
+# PipeLine - The new way to meet standards of PWA

 <hr>